 - Furthermore, there is a stark role reversal that takes place, making the elderly individuals wonder about what is coming next, and how unknown it may be to them.

-- As a person ages, they strive to come to terms with the unforeseen demise of their near, and dear ones.
-This constant reinforcement of grief and loss pushes an individual to fear an impending doom, that is extremely detrimental for their mental health.
+- As a person age, they strive to come to terms with the unforeseen demise of their near, and dear ones.
+This constant reinforcement of grief and loss pushes an individual to fear an impending doom, that is extremely detrimental to their mental health.

 - Furthermore, older adults look forward to meeting their acquaintances in order to derive happiness.
 However, their mobility can get affected due to health concerns, causing further anxiety.

-We believe that it is essential to have a fair amount of idea about the triggers, so as to be able to remain conscious about them in future.
+We believe that it is essential to have a fair amount of ideas about the triggers, so as to be able to remain conscious of them in the future.

 What are the symptoms of anxiety?